 - perception of ambiguous situations as negative

 Essentially Indigenous peoples may exist in a fight or flight state of being while at work when that workplace is hostile.
 If much of a person’s time is spent over-activated in this sympathetic state, it taxes the nervous system.
 Eventually, the person will crash.
 While in a “crashed” state, emotions of blame and depression may dominate.
-Without intervention, this leads to health concerns, behaviour concerns and ultimately turnover of its Indigenous relations resource.
-This all likely leads to a one step forward, two steps back level of progress on developing a supportive reconciliation culture.
+Without intervention, this leads to health concerns, behaviour concerns and ultimately, turnover of its Indigenous relations resource.
+This likely leads to a one-step forward, two steps back level of progress on developing a supportive reconciliation culture.

 Some Less Than Obvious Supports

-Senior leadership can support by shouldering some of the burdens of overcoming change inertia by visibly sponsoring broad-based and meaningful culture awareness training (like the KAIROS blanket exercise) followed by setting the clear tone of where the leadership wants to take the organization while ensuring Indigenous staff/leaders are the resources to help achieve that objective.
+Senior leadership can support by shouldering some of the burdens of overcoming change inertia by visibly sponsoring broad-based and meaningful culture awareness training (like the blanket exercise), followed by setting the precise tone of where the leadership wants to take the organization while ensuring Indigenous staff/leaders are the resources to help achieve that objective.
+Formally adopt the Truth and Reconciliation’s Calls to Action.
 This will help reduce unnecessary friction at the outset.

-Frequent meetings with the Indigenous staff/leader is recommended.
+Frequent meetings with the Indigenous staff/leader are recommended.
 Don’t rely solely on the individual initiating meetings with senior leaders.
-Use the early meetings to establish a supportive rapport before there are major issues.
+Use the early meetings to establish a supportive rapport before significant issues arise.